SoftwareAG/cumulocity-sample-react-library/README.md

 8. Create **src/index.tsx** file as entry point for our library.(*tsx allows us to use jsx*).
 	All our input typescript code will be located in **src** folder.
+9. In package.json, "main": will contain entry point of our library which in our case will be "lib/index.js".

-9. In order to use Cumulocity Inventory Service, we need to install c8y/client in our library project.
+10. In order to use Cumulocity Inventory Service, we need to install c8y/client in our library project.

 		npm i @c8y/client

-10. In order to use react query in our library, we need Query Client.
+11. In order to use react query in our library, we need Query Client.
 			```
 			npm i react-query
 			```